How to Disable Windows Ink: A Guide for Windows Users

 The Registry Editor method works on all Windows 10 versions, including Home edition.
 However, registry changes can lead to system errors if done incorrectly.

 Important: Create a backup of your important data before proceeding.
 According to Microsoft’s support guidelines, the Windows Registry contains over 1 million entries.
-In our testing, incorrect registry modifications led to startup issues in 3 out of 50 test scenarios.
+Incorrect registry modifications can lead to startup issues, which is why a backup is essential before you make any change.

 Follow these Registry Editor steps: